tbook-dev/incentive-layer-docs/wise-score.md

 In the product Incentive Passport from TBook, every user can generate their own unique WISE Score.

-## WISE Indicator System

-When evaluating a user’s contribution within the Web3 ecosystem, it’s crucial to consider various factors regarding user interaction with the protocol and project campaigns.
-Metrics such as the frequency, depth, and scope of user engagement play a significant role.
-Additionally, factors like user identity should not be overlooked.

-Early adopters who have been integral to the project’s growth demonstrate a high level of loyalty, which further enhances their significance.
-In light of these considerations, the WISE Score has been designed to encompass four key dimensions: Wealth, Identity, Social, and Engagement (W.I.S.E.).

 ## When WISE Score update?

 1. Everytime you open the WISE Score page or reload the page, TBook will recalculate your WISE Score.